PrestaShopCorp/experts-program/payment_module_tutorial/step_07/README.md

 # Example payment module

-## STEP #3 - External Payment
+## STEP #7 - Account Page
-This step add a new payment method introducing more concepts about creating a payment module like transaction ID.
+Adding payment page into My Account section.

 ### Installation
 Before you start using this module, you need to generate the composer files with `composer dump-autoload` for the first time inside the `paymentexample` folder.